jkk/formative/README.md

 And the following special keys:

-      :type         - Determines the type of renderer to use.
+      :renderer     - Determines the type of renderer to use.
 Built-in options:
                         :bootstrap-horizontal (the default)
                         :bootstrap-stacked
                         :table
+                        :inline
       :fields       - Sequence of form field specifications.
 See below.
       :values       - Map of values used to populate the form fields :submit-label - Label to use on the submit button.
 Defaults to "Submit"